 Running an SQL Server Transaction Log Backup

-Microsoft SQL Server provides a set of options that allow you to run T-log backups:
+There is a set of options that allow you to run T-log backups:

 1. Right-click on the desired database and select the Tasks - Back Up option.
 Change the Backup Type to Transaction Log and you're ready to go.